Wolverine971/9takes/src/blog/people/techies/Bill-Gates.md

 <p class="firstLetter">You've seen him revolutionize personal computing, transform global philanthropy, and predict pandemics.</p>

 But have you ever wondered what drives the relentless curiosity and analytical prowess of Bill Gates?
-Here, we dive into the psyche of this tech titan and explore the fascinating inner workings of his mind through the lens of the Enneagram.
+Here, we dive into the psyche of this tech titan and explore the inner workings of his mind through the lens of the Enneagram.

 ## What is Bill Gates' Personality Type?